abpio/abp-commercial-docs/en/studio/running-applications.md

 ### Miscellaneous

 - We can copy the selected application *Browse* URL with *Copy URL*.
 It copies the *Browse* URL instead *Launch URL* since we could connected to *Kubernetes* service.
+- You can change the target framework by right-click the selected application and change the *Target Framework* option.
+This option visible if the project has multiple target framework such as MAUI applications.
 - To remove an application from the tree, open the context menu by right-clicking the application and selecting *Remove*.

 ## CLI Application